callummcdougall/computational-thread-art/README.md

 ![Thread-art David Bowie: computer output](https://miro.medium.com/max/612/1*qQECZMJGxPEqIZ64jAI33Q.jpeg)

 This project contains code that renders an image as a series of lines connecting picture hooks around a circular frame.
 For more detail in the physical implementation of these pieces, see my [article on Medium](https://medium.com/@cal.s.mcdougall/thread-portrait-art-a9e46ecf34de).
-The file **line_generation** is a Python script containing all the code required to generate your own pieces of art.
 The 4 sections in this document are:
 * **Algorithm description**, which gives a broad picture of how the algorithm works.
 For more detail, see the Jupyter Notebook file (where each function is explained).
 * **How to run**, which give instructions for generating your own output, as well as tips on what images work best.
 * **Algorithm Examples**, where I describe how I've provided example pieces of code that you can try out.